gausec/OccupancyModeling/README.md

-## King Rail Occupancy and Abundance in coastal North Carolina and Virginia
+## King Rail Occupancy and Abundance in Coastal North Carolina and Virginia
 - - - -

 ### Aim